falkr/ttm4115-2020/pages/learning-goals.md

 </div>

-Aside: General competence is to be able to apply knowledge and skills independently in different situations by showing collaborative ability, accountability, ability to reflect and critical thinking in educational and professional context.
+:aside: General competence is to be able to apply knowledge and skills independently in different situations by showing collaborative ability, accountability, ability to reflect and critical thinking in educational and professional context.